 Buffer is what keeps you calm and gives you some measure of increased personal control.
 Buffer reduces stress, keeps you focused and allows you to glide from one activity to the next with ease and grace.

 If teenagers learned the concept of buffer, they wouldn’t wait until the last minute to do their assignments or to study for tests – and neither would we!
 We would schedule things while factoring in a little extra time to get things done, and we would account for the possibility of flaking out and playing Candy Crush instead of doing our work.

-It’s quite simple – and I have to say it’s one of my personal secrets for keeping it together.
-Try it…add a few extra minutes in between your commitments and see what happens.
+It’s quite simple, and I have to say, it’s one of my personal secrets for keeping it together.
+Try it!
+Add a few extra minutes in between your commitments and see what happens.
 Watch how you go from frenzied to relaxed, from harrowed to peaceful, from panicked to being at ease.
-You’ll be amazed at the difference it makes.
+You’ll be amazed by the difference it makes.